 We performed a comparison between Apache JMeter and Appium based on real PeerSpot user reviews.

-Find out what your peers are saying about Apache, OpenText, Tricentis and others in Performance Testing Tools."Apache JMeter is stable."
+Find out what your peers are saying about Apache, OpenText, Tricentis and others in Performance Testing Tools."This solution is very user-friendly, and allows for a lot of data capture when testing."

 "The solution is free.
 You don't need to worry about licensing costs."